top of page

 What research has discovered is that poor cardiorespiratory fitness carries a greater relative risk of death than does smoking.
 A JAMA study in 2018 on 120,000 adults found that a higher VO2 Max (measured via a treadmill test) was associated with lower mortality across the board.
 The results of this study were confirmed by a larger and more recent study published in 2022.
 In addition, research shows that increasing VO2 Max has also been associated with a reduced risk of heart disease, diabetes, cancers, and stroke.
 And these benefits are not limited to athletes or active people alone.

 What's important to know is that one can improve their VO2 Max.
 By simply going from the 25th to 50th percentile for age and sex, a person can cut the risk of death nearly in half!
-For athletes, improving ventilatory thresholds, minute ventilation, and VO2 max can help with performance in practice, on the field, sustaining energy throughout your game/event, and supporting a fast recovery.
+For athletes, improving ventilatory thresholds, minute ventilation, and VO2 max can help with performance in practice, on the field, sustaining energy throughout a game/event, and supporting a faster recovery.

 Knowing your VO2 Max gives you a place to start from which you can improve.
 It will help you to confidently learn and strategically plan for the type and intensity of exercise required to target increasing your VO2 Max.
 The exercise usually recommended to increase VO2 Max includes low intensity with some moderate to high intensity sprinkled in!

-In addition, a VO2 Max Resting Metabolic Rate (RMR) test will provide the most accurate number for resting metabolic rate, or the amount of calories burned at rest.
-This number is critical to help determine how many calories someone needs per day.
+In addition, a VO2 Resting Metabolic Rate (RMR) test will provide the most accurate number for resting metabolic rate, or the amount of calories burned at rest.
+This number is critical to determine how many calories someone needs per day.
 In practice, most dietitians are using a calculation to determine RMR, which is the best we can ask for in absence of accurate testing.
-Now, I will be able to offer the most accurate testing outside of a hospital setting for RMR, from which a more targeted and personalized nutrition plan can be created.
+Now, I offer the most accurate testing outside of a hospital setting for RMR, from which a more targeted and personalized nutrition plan can be created.

 vo2-max-testing-cycling-portable-metabolic-testing-training-zones.webp